MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/deploy-msal-sdk-authentication-expressjs.md

 ### Sign in to the app

 When the user selects the `Sign-in` button from the top navigation bar, the Express.js server calls into the MSAL SDK with configuration information.
-The MSAL SDK knows to pop-up an authentication window.
+The MSAL SDK knows to pop up an authentication window.
 Depending on how your Active Directory app is configured and how your tenant is secured, you may have single or 2-factor authentication (2FA).
 The JavaScript for these steps is in the `./src/msal-express-wrapper/auth-provider.js` file.

 ### Redirect back to your web app after authentication